Ruby vs Python: What’s The Difference & How To Choose?

 It's not just limited to these domains; Python's role in web development, automation, and even cybersecurity continues to grow.

-Recent industry insights also reveal a surge in Python adoption within FinTech, especially in algorithmic trading and risk assessment.
+Recent industry insights also reveal a surge in Python adoption within FinTech, especially in algorithmic options trading and risk assessment.

 Ruby's consistent niche